 Cleaning your gutters is one of those dreaded home maintenance tasks that a lot of people put off month after month.
 It’s usually a dirty job, you’re up and down a ladder all day, and you’ll probably end up wet from using a hose.
 If you don’t keep up with this critical maintenance though, it can lead to serious trouble!
 When gutters fill up with leaves and other debris, water can actually damage the roofing and the area behind the gutters.
 As water pours over the gutters instead of going cleanly down the spouts, this can mean water is getting to your foundation, and possibly into your basement or crawlspace.
 This overflow can also make any garden beds up by the house wash out.

-When to Clean Your Gutters
+When to Start Cleaning Gutters

 The general recommendation is to clean out your gutters at least twice a year – once in the spring and again in the fall.
 Although if your house has a lot of trees nearby then you may want to clean them more often, maybe as much as every month or every other month.
 More frequent cleanings will be less of a chore and go faster than waiting for them to be totally clogged up.